3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz: Experimental Results

 To concentrate the energy of the target in one range cell and therefore compensate for the effect of the RCM, we perform range alignment \cite{ChenISAR}.
-The result for the range aligned image has been illustrated in Fig.~\ref{fig:range_compressed_rcmc}.
+The result of the range aligned image has been illustrated in Fig.~\ref{fig:range_compressed_rcmc}-(b).
 The result for the IPR of the system, after phase calibration and range alignment, has been shown in Fig.~\ref{fig:IPR_with_cal_2D_range_alignment}.

-Furthermore, Fig.~\ref{fig:IPR_with_cal_1D} illustrates the horizontal cut of the 2D IPR in the direction parallel to the array elements at the location of the main-lobe.
-Basically, Fig.~\ref{fig:IPR_with_cal_1D} depicts the 1D IPR along the array elements.
+Furthermore, Fig.~\ref{fig:IPR_with_cal_1D}-(a) illustrates the horizontal section of the 2D IPR in the direction parallel to the array elements at the location of the main-lobe.
+Basically, Fig.~\ref{fig:IPR_with_cal_1D}-(a) depicts the 1D IPR along the array elements.

-However, based on Fig.~\ref{fig:IPR_with_cal_1D}, we can see that the IPR is not exactly the same as the ideal IPR for a linear array with $86$ transceivers.
+However, based on Fig.~\ref{fig:IPR_with_cal_1D}-(a), we can see that the IPR is not equal to the ideal IPR for a linear array with $86$ transceivers.
 Therefore, we apply the following optimization problem to further compensate for any remaining phase errors.

 where $\bw$ is a 1D complex vector and $\bs$ is the signal presented in Fig.~\ref{fig:IPR_with_cal_1D}.
 Moreover, $\bigodot$ is the element-wise multiplication operator and matrix $\bA$ represents the array manifold.
 Finally, $\mathbf{1}$ is a column-wise vector with all elements equal to 1.
 The optimization problem presented in (\ref{opt}) is a convex optimization problem \cite{Boyd} and can be solved using available packages such as $\rm cvx$ in MATLAB or $\rm cvxpy$ in Python.

-After applying the optimization problem to the signal shown in Fig.~\ref{fig:IPR_with_cal_1D}, we achieve the result illustrated in Fig.~\ref{fig:IPR_opt} for the 1D IPR of the system.

-Before performing image reconstruction based on the cascaded chip radar system, we manage to obtain an mmWave image using a single tx-rx pair, which basically means using a single channel.
-We are using a single chip AWR1243 FMCW radar from TI to create a 3D image from the sample under test.
-To create the image we use the data from a single tx-rx pair \cite{Shahrokh_SAR}.
-In fact, we are benchmarking the performance of the virtual MIMO-SAR FMCW radar against the single channel system.
+After applying the optimization problem to the signal shown in Fig.~\ref{fig:IPR_with_cal_1D}-(a), we achieve the result illustrated in Fig.~\ref{fig:IPR_with_cal_1D}-(b) for the 1D IPR of the system.
+Before performing the image reconstruction process based on the cascaded-chip radar system, we manage to obtain an mmWave image using a single TX-RX pair, which basically means we are conducting single channel-based imaging.
+We are utilizing a single chip AWR1243 FMCW radar from TI to create a 3D image from the sample under test.
+To create the image we use the data from a single TX-RX pair \cite{Shahrokh_SAR}.
+In fact, we are bench-marking the performance of the virtual MIMO-SAR FMCW radar against the single channel system.
 The sample under test, which is a metallic object, has been shown in Fig.~\ref{fig:test_sample}.
 The distance between the sample under test and the aperture is $z_d = 30 \; \rm cm$.